 No, he just went down there giving out food, making sure everything's working, making sure that there's enough people on the ground for rescue, coordinating with the governor and local officials.

-You know, many of these I feel sorry for some of these journalists.
+You know, many of these, I feel sorry for some of these journalists.

 The only thing that makes them happy is if Trump's in trouble.

-Because they wake up in the morning and they need their fix, and they're addicted to the hatred of Trump.
+No, well, I got to tell you, they're almost like drug addicts at this point because they wake up in the morning and they need their fix and they're addicted to the hatred of Trump.

 And they can't go a day without expressing the hatred or a conspiracy.